A Vivid Spy Story

 He nodded.
 I quickly filled him in on my experiences being taken for one of his countrymen and asked, “So, do I look Norwegian to you?”

-He scanned up and done and shrugged.
+He scanned up and down and shrugged.
 “What does a Norwegian look like?”

-Update 2021: A recent DNA analysis says I’m 5.4% Scandinavian, so all those people saw something that was always there and my family had no clue about.
-That could explain my deep affinity for Scandinavian crime fiction and adventure on screen like Vikings, The Last Kingdom and Wallander.
+Well, a recent DNA analysis says I’m 5.4% Scandinavian, so all those people saw something that was always there and my family had no clue about.
+It might explain my deep affinity for Scandinavian crime fiction and on-screen adventure on screen like Vikings, The Last Kingdom and Wallander.
 And could it explain that I felt so comfortable learning Swedish that friends with Swedish relatives said my accent was so good?

 Jag vat inte.
 I don’t know.
 Ar jag skandinavisk?
 Could very well be……